 Drawing its roots from French cuisine, Québec’s cuisine was largely shaped by the difficult early years after it was settled.
 Enduring harsh winters and having many mouths to feed but little to eat, people required dishes with real substance to build their new nation!
 Today, many traditional dishes take pride of place at Christmas and New Year’s celebrations.

-You can try traditional Québec cuisine for yourself at the following restaurants.
+You can try traditional Québec cuisine for yourself at the following restaurants:

 Cretons